aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 With your development environment ready, now you can start to setup your fullnode.

-5. Checkout the `mainnet` branch using `git checkout --track origin/mainnet`.
+5. Check out the `mainnet` branch using `git checkout --track origin/mainnet`.

 6. Make sure your current working directory is `aptos-core`.